Israel Putnam: Early military service

-In 1759, Putnam led a regiment into The Valley of Death in the attack on Fort Ticonderoga Fort Carillon; and, in 1760, he was with the British army that marched on Montreal.
-In 1762, he survived a shipwreck during the Siege of Havana British expedition against Cuba that led to the capture of Havana.
-Major Putnam is believed to have brought back Cuban tobacco seeds to New England, which he planted in the Hartford, Connecticut Hartford area.
-This reportedly resulted in the development of the renowned Connecticut shade tobacco Connecticut Wrapper.
-In 1763, during Pontiac's War Pontiac's Rebellion, Putnam was sent with reinforcements to relieve Chief Pontiac's siege of Fort Detroit.
+In 1759, Putnam led a regiment into The Valley of Death in the attack on Fort Carillon and he was with the British army that marched on Montreal in 1760.
+In 1762, he survived a shipwreck during the British expedition against Cuba that led to the capture of Havana.
+Putnam is believed to have brought back Cuban tobacco seeds to New England, which he planted in the Hartford area.
+This reportedly resulted in the development of the renowned Connecticut Wrapper.
+In 1763, during Pontiac's Rebellion, Putnam was sent with reinforcements to relieve Chief Pontiac's siege of Fort Detroit.

 After the war, he returned to his homestead, a remnant of which exists today as Putnam Farm in Brooklyn, Connecticut.
-Putnam publicly professed his Christian faith following the Seven Years' War in 1765 and joined the Congregational church Congregational Church in his town.
-He was among those who objected to Kingdom of Great Britain British tax action policies.
+Putnam publicly professed his Christian faith following the Seven Years' War in 1765 and joined the Congregational Church in his town.
+He was among those who objected to British tax action policies.
 Around the time of the Stamp Act crisis in 1766, he was elected to the Connecticut General Assembly and was one of the founders of the state's chapter of the Sons of Liberty.
-In the fall of 1765, he threatened Thomas Fitch, the popularly elected List of governors of Connecticut Governor of Connecticut, over this issue.
+In the fall of 1765, he threatened Governor Thomas Fitch over this issue.
 He said that Fitch's house "will be leveled with the dust in five minutes" if Fitch did not turn over the stamp tax paper to the Sons of Liberty.

 American Revolutionary War

 Battle of Bunker Hill

 By the eve of the American Revolution, Putnam had become a relatively prosperous farmer and tavern keeper, with more than a local reputation for his previous exploits.
-On April 20, 1775, while plowing one of his fields with his son, he received news of the Battle of Lexington and Concord that started the war the day before.
-He literally "came off the plow", leaving it in the field and riding 100 mi in eight hours, reaching Cambridge the next day and offering his services to the Patriot cause.
-Putnam was named a major general, making him second in rank to General Artemas Ward in the Army of Observation, which preceded the founding of the Continental Army.
+He received news of the Battles of Lexington and Concord in April 1775 while he was plowing one of his fields with his son.
+He literally "came off the plow", leaving it in the field and riding 100 mi in eight hours, reaching Cambridge the next day to offer his services to the Patriot cause.
+He was made a major general, putting him second in rank to General Artemas Ward in the Army of Observation which preceded the founding of the Continental Army.

 Putnam was one of the primary figures at the Battle of Bunker Hill in June 1775, both in its planning and on the battlefield.
-During the battle, Putnam may have ordered William Prescott to tell his troops, "Don't fire until you see the whites of their eyes."
-It is debated exactly who said these words first; they are attributed to a number of officers.
+During the battle, he may have ordered William Prescott to tell his troops, "Don't fire until you see the whites of their eyes."
+It is debated who said these words first; they are attributed to a number of officers.
 This command has since become one of the American Revolution's notable quotations.
 It was given to make the best use of the low ammunition stocks that the troops had.